ztomasze/5parsecs/Rules/Combat Classes.md

 - **Martial Arts** - When brawling, roll 1 additional die and keep the highest (K’Erin would roll 3).
 - **Tireless** - The melee damage penalty for stuns is halved (rounded down).
 - **Cleave** - When you initiate brawling and kill an enemy, you may initiate a second brawl this turn.
+Resolve each brawl separately, and you must have movement remaining after finishing the first brawl to initiate the second.
 - **Adrenaline** - You clear 2 stuns at the end of your turn instead of 1.

 Class Benefits